Home » IT » Domains » What is DNS Attack and How to Prevent It?

 DNS tunneling includes abbreviating non-DNS traffic within DNS requests, creating a covert communication channel that can detour traditional security measures.

-Also, this DNS attack facilitates unauthorized command and control communication, data exfiltration, or the establishment of covert channels for malicious activities.
+Also, this attack on DNS facilitates unauthorized command and control communication, data exfiltration, or the establishment of covert channels for malicious activities.

 Analyzing and monitoring DNS traffic for anomalies and implementing DNS filtering to block and detect tunneling attempts can help prevent unauthorized data transfer.